dan10002ht/booking-system/README.md

 - **gateway/**: API Gateway with rate limiting, load balancing, and gRPC client
 - **auth-service/**: Authentication and authorization with gRPC server
+- **device-service/**: Device management and session control with gRPC server
+- **security-service/**: Threat detection and security monitoring with gRPC server
 - **ticket-service/**: Public ticket APIs with caching and gRPC server
 - **booking-service/**: Core booking logic with Redis locking and gRPC server
 - **payment-service/**: Payment processing with idempotency and gRPC server